|

 Rainier National Park boundary.
 It was used by the Kent, Auburn, and

 Enumclaw Districts.
+Camp Freeman The property

 for Camp Freeman was donated to the Seattle Area Council in 1943 by Anna